 Our Validation Risk Assessment (VRA) takes you through this assessment process and enables you to make a documented and justified decision as to the level of validation each piece of equipment will receive.
 This fulfils your obligation to ensure that all software is assessed, as to FLCV applicability.

 This VRA will take you through the under listed points and allow you to make accurate justifiable assessments of risk for any system or piece of equipment.
-This will enable you to adjust your level or scope of validation effort and deliver soundly based risk based validation.
+This will enable you to adjust your level or scope of validation effort and deliver soundly based validation risk assessment methodologies.